popeindustries/buddy/README.md

 ## Server

 When developing locally, the **buddy-server** add-on and `buddy watch --serve` command will start a simple webserver on `localhost` to test against.
-Adding the `--reload` flag will take it further by enabling automatic reloading of connected browsers through a [livereload](http://livereload.com) plugin.
+Adding the `--reload` flag will enable automatic reloading of connected browsers through a [livereload](http://livereload.com) plugin.
 Specifying a `file` path will start/restart a custom application server instead of the default development server.

-Install the add-on alongside **buddy**, and see *[buddy-server](https://github.com/popeindustries/buddy-server)* for more info.
+Install the add-on alongside **buddy**, and see *[buddy-server](https://github.com/popeindustries/buddy-server)* for more details.

 ```json
 {